search icon

 1) Personal Asset Protection

 This is the big one, the main reason why many entrepreneurs decide to start an LLC.
-Personal asset protection means that if your business is sued and the court rules against it, creditors cannot pursue personal possessions like your house, cars, and personal bank accounts.
+Personal asset protection means that if a business is sued and the court rules against it, creditors cannot pursue the owner’s personal possessions, such as their house, cars, and personal bank accounts.

-Instead, they can only go after your business assets.
-In this way, your liability is limited, hence the name “limited liability company.”
-Running a sole proprietorship or general partnership puts your possessions at risk because they allow creditors to pursue anything you own.
+Instead, they can only go after the LLC’s business assets.
+In this way, the owner’s liability is limited, hence the name “limited liability company.”
+In contrast, running a sole proprietorship or general partnership puts the owner’s possessions at risk because they allow creditors to pursue anything they own.

 2) Simple Formation and Maintenance